-As of September 2, 2020, there were 658,267 actively licensed CPAs in the United States.
-It’s a safe assumption to say that not one of them would describe the busy season — roughly January through May — as easy by any stretch of the imagination.
-Add in a global pandemic and socially distancing yourself from your clients, and tax season becomes even more — pardon the pun — taxing.
+As of August 24, 2022, there were 665,612 actively licensed CPAs in the United States.
+It’s a safe assumption to say that not one of them would describe the busy season - roughly January through May - as easy by any stretch of the imagination.
+Add in a little economic insecurity and a continuing pandemic, and you get a tax season we'd all prefer to file away.

-But even in a COVID-19 world with new rules and regulations and restrictions, there are still things that every CPA and accountant can do — whether you work with a big firm or have your own practice — to prepare for the upcoming tax season.
+New rules, regulations, and restrictions aside, there are steps every CPA and accountant can take - whether you work with a big firm or have your own practice - to prepare for the upcoming tax season.

 1. Reassess Your Processes

-First and foremost, review the past tax season and reassess what did and didn’t work, whether that’s how you deliver the tax return to your clients or as major as moving to a virtual-only return process.
+First and foremost, review the past tax year, reassess what did and didn’t work, and adjust as necessary, whether that means additional tax preparer training or moving to a virtual-only return process.

 Start by evaluating your digital solutions for sending and receiving client documents.
-About 168.7 million tax returns were filed in the 2020 tax filing season, and of those, 152.8 million were filed electronically — with tax professionals preparing 80.6 million of them.
-Reassess how you’re sending documents (engagement letters, organizers), as well as how you’re using electronic signature and providing secure portal solutions for clients who are looking for access to those documents.
+About 152.47 million tax returns were filed in the 2021 tax filing season and, of those, 140.86 million were submitted to the electronic filing system - with tax professionals preparing 75.9 million of them.
+Reassess how you’re sending documents (engagement letters and organizers) as well as how you’re using electronic signatures and secure portal solutions to help clients who are looking for access to those documents.

 Next, take a look at the overall client experience and ask yourself the following questions: